thesunny/mocha-demo/README.md

 # Mocha Demo

-I like have my test units near the actual files that they test.
-This is especially useful when your project is larger because:
+I like to have my unit tests near the actual files that they test.

+This Mocha Demo lets you put your unit tests anywhere so long as they are named like `**.test.js` or `**.test.jsx`

 * Avoids using '../../../../schema/user/validator' type imports
 * Easy to see which files have tests